Jeremiah Johnson (film): Development

 The role of Jeremiah Johnson was originally intended for Lee Marvin and then Clint Eastwood, with Sam Peckinpah to direct.
 However, Peckinpah and Eastwood did not get along, so Peckinpah left and Eastwood decided to make Dirty Harry instead.
-Warner Bros. then stepped in and set up Milius' screenplay for Robert Redford.
+Warner Bros. then stepped in and set up Milius's screenplay for Robert Redford.
 Without a director, Redford talked Sydney Pollack into it; the two were looking for another film to collaborate on after This Property Is Condemned (1966).

 Casting for the role of Swan, Jeremiah's wife, took three months.
-After auditioning for another role, actress Delle Bolton was spotted by the casting director, followed up by her participation in the UCLA School of Theatre Arts “Hugh O'Brian Awards competition.
+After auditioning for another role, actress Delle Bolton was spotted by the casting director, followed up by her participation in the UCLA School of Theatre Arts Hugh O'Brian Awards competition.
 Bolton then interviewed alongside 200 Native American women and eventually won the role, even though she herself was not Native American.

 Filming

 After Warner Bros. advanced Redford $200,000 to secure him for the film, Warner decided that the film had to be shot on the Studio's backlot due to cost constraints.
 Insisting that it must be shot on location in Utah, Redford and Pollack convinced the studio that this could be done at the same cost.
 To prepare for production, art director Ted Haworth drove over 26,000 miles to find locations.
 Ultimately, it was shot in nearly one hundred locations across Utah, including: Mount Timpanogos, Ashley National Forest, Leeds, Snow Canyon State Park, St. George, Sundance Resort, Uinta National Forest, Wasatch-Cache National Forest, and Zion National Park.

 Principal photography began in January 1971, but unexpected weather threatened production.
 Even after Pollack mortgaged his home to supplement the limited budget, production remained constrained.
 "The snows of St. George in southern Utah were terrible," said Pollack, "and we were using Cinemobiles as the lifelines.
 There was no way I was going to let it overrun, and Bob was a superb partner in keeping us tight.
-In the end it was the greatest way to learn production, because I was playing with my own money."
+In the end, it was the greatest way to learn production, because I was playing with my own money."
 Struggling with weather and the budget, rarely were the crew able to shoot any second takes.

 The film took seven and a half months to edit.
 "It's a picture that was made as much in the editing room as it was in the shooting," said Pollack.
 "It was a film where you used to watch dailies and everybody would fall asleep, except Bob and I, because all you had were these big shots of a guy walking his horse through the snow.
 You didn't see strong narrative line.
 It's a picture made out of rhythms and moods and wonderful performances."